JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 In the Introduction our Divine Counselor brings the following reflection:

 > “. . . there exists great confusion respecting the meaning of such terms as God, divinity, and deity.
-Human beings are still more confused and uncertain about the relationships of the divine personalities designated by these numerous appellations.”
-[UB 0:0.1](/en/The_Urantia_Book/0#p0_1)
+Human beings are still more confused and uncertain about the relationships of the divine personalities designated by these numerous appellations.” <a id="s99_251"></a>[UB 0:0.1](/en/The_Urantia_Book/0#p0_1)

 In fact, observation demonstrates that the apparent hermeticism of the language of The Urantia Book and the resulting ideational confusion repel many readers and become the most frequent cause of abandonment.